bjornmeansbear/climateChange/notes.md

 The most recent of these cores were taken from the East Antarctic from a depth of 3.2 kilometers; the ice at this depth fell as snow 800,000 yrs ago.

-These ice cores are the smoking gun that provide a clear scientifically reproducible correlation between the concentration of CO2 and the earths temperature.
+These ice cores provide a clear scientifically reproducible correlation between the concentration of CO2 and the earth's temperature.

-More CO2 = hotter

-Less CO2 = cooler
+In general: More CO2 = hotter / Less CO2 = cooler

-What is evident from the ice core record is that there has never been a period of high concentrations of co2 without a corresponding increase in temperature
+What is evident from the ice core record is that there has never been a period of high concentrations of CO2 without a corresponding increase in temperature (where do these figures come from, look up Thompson's works?)

+Throw in something here about where we are at ppm wise?

+How it's currently changing?

+The this is how tings changed historically, this is where we are now graph ala Al Gore?

 While contested as biased the source of this “hockey stick” slide made famous by Al Gore’s film as actually from various US Government websites produced during the Bush administration, chiefly NOAA and the EPA.